 |5||User||Identifier of the user performing the current phase, else Manager|

-|6||Due||Time until due, as a jump to the article's Article body page to show the latest version.
-If overdue, will bracket the value.
+|6||Due||Time until due, as a jump to the article's Article body page to show the latest version, for the phase's locale if assigned.
+The format is as described in Durations.
+If overdue, it will be shown like [3w].
 If currently with the Manager, the field will be blank|

-Managers and guests see a list of all in-progress articles, while a writer is only shown the articles that have been assigned to them.
+When a version is released, all phase information involved in getting there is deleted.
+Managers see a list of all in-progress articles, while an assignee is only shown the articles that have been assigned to them.

 This section covers the jumps to the pages for all the content of a Smallsite Design site.